openstack/releases/doc/source/reference/process.rst

      --model cycle-with-intermediary \
      --type horizon-plugin --type other --type service

-   For intermediary-released deliverables that have not done a release yet, propose a change from cycle-with-intermediary to cycle-with-rc.
+   Intermediary-released deliverables that did release only once during the last cycle, and have not done a release yet are good candidates to switch to the cycle-with-rc model, which is much more suitable for deliverables that are only released once per cycle.

+   Propose a release model change for all deliverables meeting that criteria.
-   Engage with PTLs and release liaisons to either get an intermediary release, or a confirmation of the model switch.
+   PTLs and release liaisons may decide to:

+   - immediately release an intermediary release (and -1 the proposed change)
+   - confirm the release model change (+1 the proposed change)
+   - stay uncertain for this cycle of how many releases will be made, but acknowledge that they need to do a release before RC1 (-1 the proposed change)

 #.
 Two weeks before Milestone-3, include a reminder about the final
    library release freeze coming the week before Milestone-3.